Citizen Gangster: Plot

 A veteran of World War II, Edwin Boyd (Scott Speedman) is disillusioned and barely getting by as a Toronto bus driver.
 With his wife Doreen (Kelly Reilly), whom he met in England during the war, and two young children to support, he finds it increasingly difficult to make ends meet.
 Adding to his dissatisfaction, Boyd has deep, unfulfilled dreams of making it as a star in Hollywood, a desire frowned upon by his retired policeman father (Brian Cox).

-In a moment of desperation, Boyd grabs an old pistol, disguises his face with theatrical greasepaint, and goes out to rob a bank; this sets off a series of events leading to one of Canada’s most infamous crime sprees.
+In a moment of desperation, Boyd grabs an old pistol, disguises his face with theatrical grease paint, and goes out to rob a bank; this sets off a series of events leading to one of Canada’s most infamous crime sprees.

 Boyd forms a gang, known as the 'Boyd Gang', which includes Lenny Jackson (Kevin Durand), Ann Roberts (Melanie Scrofano), and Val Kozak (Joseph Cross).
-Jackson is also a veteran of WWII, and with his muscular build is the picture of the hardened criminal.
+Jackson is also a veteran of WWII, and with his muscular build is the picture of a hardened criminal.
 There is an uneasy relationship between him and Boyd, given the attention lavished on the latter by the media; yet the two of them, both war vets, have a deep, unspoken brotherly bond.
 Val Kozak (Joseph Cross) is in a similar bind as Boyd, with a young wife and a desperate need to support his family.
-But he is also carrying on an affair with Mary Mitchell (Charlotte Sullivan), a fur-coat-wearing, flashy blonde party girl, whose flamboyant facade reveals a woman with past hurts and a deep-seated need for love and attention.
+But he also has an affair with Mary Mitchell (Charlotte Sullivan), a fur-coat-wearing, flashy blonde party girl, whose flamboyant facade reveals a woman with past hurts and a deep-seated need for love and attention.

 The foil to the gang’s mayhem is Detective Rhys, (William Mapother).
-A sombre family man who takes his work seriously, Rhys is the face of law enforcement in the movie, constantly on the gang’s trail.
+A somber family man who takes his work seriously, Rhys is the face of law enforcement in the movie, constantly on the gang’s trail.

 Boyd's marriage grows increasingly strained.
 Despite the fact that Boyd’s initial motivation was a bid to provide for his young family and prove himself as a man, the nature of his lifestyle proves too much for her to handle.

 Cast

 Production

-Filming began February 17, 2011 in Sault Ste.
+Filming began February 17, 2011, in Sault Ste.
 Marie, Ontario.